 In Japan, the shogunate established a nationwide system of rice stockpile in 1633 in which a fixed amount of rice was stored in over 50 castles in various domains for military and emergency purposes (Yanagitani, 1985, 1989).
-During the Tenmei famine in 1732, the shogunate used this system to send a large volume of rice to disaster areas and successfully contained the damage (Yanagitani, 1985; Kikuchi, 1997).
-The same system, however, proved inadequate in coping with the much greater Tenmei famine in 1783-1786, which resulted in heavy casualties in northern domains and major riots in Osaka and Edo.
-Not to repeat the dismal experience, the shogunate set up a non-military granaries modeling after China and (1) ordered magistrates to create village granaries and store 0.1% of rice output (0.2% for other grains) throughout the shogunate domain; (2) established ever-normal granaries in major cities; and (3) ordered local lords to build granaries in their domains and store 2.5% of rice output (Ando, 2000).33
+During the Kyoho famine in 1732, the shogunate used this system to send a large volume of rice to disaster areas and successfully contained the damage (Yanagitani, 1985; Kikuchi, 1997).
+The same system, however, proved inadequate in coping with the much greater Tenmei famine from 1783 to 1786, which resulted in heavy casualties in the northern domains and major riots in Edo and Osaka.
+Not to repeat the dismal experience, the shogunate set up nonmilitary granaries modeled after China and (1) ordered magistrates to create village granaries and store 0.1% of rice output (0.2% of other grains) throughout the shogunate domain; (2) established ever-normal granaries in major cities; and (3) ordered local lords to build granaries in their domains and store 2.5% of rice output (Ando, 2000).51